Article by Bob Estrin

 Variety of canvas sizes:

-the actual print size is larger because photographers list the size of the
+This additional printing area is another reason that canvas wrapped prints cost more.
+Most customers are not aware that the actual print size is larger because photographers list the size of the canvas front for simplicity.

 Variety of canvas widths: